VasiliyMatr/ASM/T06HASH/readme.md

 ```

-Also check refactor branch final commit for details.
+Also, check the refactor branch final commit for details.

-And here is result:
+And here is the result:

 Were: